whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/nfcore-rnaseq-processing/docs/repo_philosophy.md

 - a collection of one-off shell commands
 - a record of only one dataset
 - a loose archive of partially overlapping project folders
-- a substitute for project scratch/RDS on CREATE
+- a substitute for project scratch and RDS on CREATE

 ## Practical White Lab rule